Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 | CORECLR_PROFILER_PATH_64 | Linux (64-bit) | \{\{ Unzipped Directory Root \}\}\runtimes\linux-x64\native\ContrastProfiler.so |

-> **Notes:**
- * The platform's CPU architecture is based on the CoreCLR's bitness.
+> **Note:** The platform's CPU architecture is based on the CoreCLR's bitness.
 For example, when using a 32-bit CoreCLR, you must use the 32-bit profiler, even if the OS is 64-bit.

 ### Running from Powershell or Powershell Core (Windows)

-Set the environment variables:
+Windows users running from Powershell or Powershell Core can set the environment variables.

-> **Example:**
+**Example:**

 ```powershell
 $env:CORECLR_PROFILER_PATH_64 = 'C:\contrast\dotnetcore\runtimes\win-x64\native\ContrastProfiler.dll'
 $env:CORECLR_PROFILER_PATH_32 = 'C:\contrast\dotnetcore\runtimes\win-x86\native\ContrastProfiler.dll'